Spam Protection

 Custom field name

 Some sophisticated bots know to skip fields named _gotcha.
-You can change the honeypot field name in your form settings:
+You can change the FormShield honeypot field name in your form settings:

 - Open your form in the dashboard.

-- Go to the Settings tab.
+- Go to the Security tab.

 _hp,website_url,company_fax). - Update the